Incedendo/AnalyticsDashboard/src/components/CardDetailView/README.md

   * Main render() calls renderCardContent() which is an over-arching function determines whether to display graph or numerical comparison by checking the comp and graph parameters, hence calling the corresponding 2 following functions:
     * renderGraph():
     * renderComp():

+### CardData:
+* A Javascript file containing 5 const objects:
+  * cardTitle: an array of all the possible Card Titles.
+  * CardFrequencies: an array of 4 frequencies together with the boolean rightBorder and bottomBorder
+  * topMenuOverlay: the style obecjt of the normal detail view modal
+  * errorModal: the style object to display the error modal
+  * defaultEightCards: an array of 8 original objects that display 8 default cards for the main view